saevuss/ComputerGraphics/README.md

 # DH2323 — Computer Graphics
 > Laboratory work and projects for the **DH2323** course at **KTH Royal Institute of Technology**.
-> Covers the transition from 2D raster manipulation to 3D Raytracing and physical light simulation.

 ---

 ## 📁 Labs Overview